-For fee areas, environmental education and potentially ecosystem tourism tied in with nearby public lands may be accommodated.
+The Panther Glades proposal encompasses a wide range of natural resources.
+A majority of owners wish to sell conservation easements, but a few wish to sell fee title. ecosystem tourism tied in with nearby public lands may be accommodated.
 Ecosystem tourism may be appealing to landowners willing to consider conservation easements.
 Cabins may be appropriate in both cases, particularly if overnight accommodations are to be a part of environmental and ecosystem tourism programs.
 Further study will need to be accomplished to determine the desirability of cultural resource interpretation.